Sunday Service 11am

 There are many churches which, when they hear the phrase Black Lives Matter quickly and nervously respond, no wait All Lives Matter!
-It is important to note that though great strides have been made toward equality in this country the legacy of white supremacy still pervades our land though it has now become part of a code language sounded in bytes like the elimination of progressive taxation, smaller government (starve the beast), wars on drugs (mass incarceration), stop and frisk, states rights, and on an on.
-These policies and others like them place common citizens against one another in a battle for scarce resources and scapegoating and demonizing flourishes.
-Conservative mainstream news outlets spew hatred and lies and its wrong.
-Structural racism is as American as apple pie though the former is unfulfilling and real people die because of it, others die morally.
-Thats why we say Black Lives Matter, full stop.
-It is important to say in our context.
+It is important to note that though great strides have been made toward equality in this country the legacy of white supremacy still pervades our land though it surfaces in code sounded in bytes like the elimination of progressive taxation, smaller government (starve the beast), wars on drugs (mass incarceration), stop and frisk, states rights, and on an on.
+These policies and others like them pit common citizens against one another in a battle for scarce resources proliferating scapegoating of the most vulnerable in the society.
+Conservative mainstream news outlets cynically specialize in this divisive codes and it is wrong, plain and simple.
+It undermines the creation of an educated citizenry equipped to build a “more perfect union” where the equality of all people is not the American bait and switch dream but perhaps a growing reality.
+Obviously all lives matter but the reason we have to say full stop that Black Lives Matter is because every shred of sociological and empirical evidence points to the reality that they matter less, too often far less, than other lives.

 The Rev. John Merz